Abhay2810/Programs/.stackedit-trash/abhayprograms.c.md

 ```
 Output:

+Guru Nanak Dev Engineering College
 ```
-## 9 To find whether no is prime or not
+## 9 To Find whether Number is Prime or not.
 ```
 #include<stdio.h>